tarc/tarc/README.md

 I'm a software engineer, mainly working with C++ and the .NET platform.

 I think there's nothing really worth checking here -- I mainly use these repos to record ideas and vaporware, but anyway, be my guest and look around.
-I pinned the repos below because they were starred/forked by someone, so I guess they are the most worthy of checking out...
+I pinned the repos below mainly because they were starred/forked by someone...

 - 📫 How to reach me: tarcisio.genaro@gmail.com